smestern/ABFpyback/README.md

 Also included are some side scripts I use to visual ABF data for presentations.

->Please note that these scripts are not intended for intense statistic analysis of ABF files
+>Please note that these scripts are not intended for intense statistical analysis of ABF files

+### Requirements
+-Python 3.6 or higher

+-PyABF

+-Numpy

+-Matplotlib

+-ffmpeg (optional for saving as mp4

+### How to
+The script should function out of the box

-TODO:Make a readme
+TODO:finish readme